bullhorn/novo-elements/projects/novo-e2e/AUTOMATION_STANDARDS.md

 1. **`automationId('...')`** — for elements with a `data-automation-id` attribute.
 This is the primary strategy.
 2. **`codeExample('example-name')`** — to scope to a specific demo section.
 3. **CSS class or element type selectors scoped to a parent** — when internal elements lack `data-automation-id` (e.g. `novo-toast.fixedBottom h5`).
 Wrap these in a util helper function; do not write the concatenated string inline in the test.
+4. **Never use XPath** — it is slow and brittle.
+If no `data-automation-id` exists and no CSS selector is short enough to be maintainable, add a `data-automation-id` to the template instead.

 ### Checking for data-automation-id gaps